RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-02-beaglebone-black-ubuntu.markdown

 ```

 ###The xz Extraction Utility
 Disk image files are downloaded in a compressed format.
-We need the `xz` utility in order to extract the files into something usable. `xz` is available via Homebrew.
+We need the `xz` utility in order to extract the files into something usable.
 If you already have Homebrew installed, this command will install `xz` for you.

 ```bash
 $ brew install xz